neuefische/wd-flipped-classroom-curriculum/sessions/react-effects-and-fetch/react-effects-and-fetch.md

 One of the most common use cases for effects is to fetch data from an external API.

-The concept is a follows: After the component first renders, an effect function will run and fetch data from an external API.
+The concept is as follows: After the component first renders, an effect function will run and fetch data from an external API.
 Once the data is fetched, a state variable is set from within the effect function.
 If the fetch is dependent on a prop or state variable, the effect function will run again when the variable changes.

 The effect function itself can not be async, but it can call async functions.
 To get around this you can define an async function inside the effect function and call it immediately (without actually awaiting its result).